-“Thomas Griffiths did not accept the separation and went to Ellie’s home with the intention to kill her.
-The evidence showed that he grabbed her throat and stabbed her 13 times in the neck, while she tried in vain to fight back.
+“Thomas Griffiths did not accept the separation and the evidence showed that he grabbed her throat and stabbed her 13 times in the neck, while she tried in vain to fight back.

 “He committed an act of extreme violence, depriving Ellie, who was described as bubbly, kind and loving, of her future.

 “Griffiths has accepted his actions by pleading guilty at an early stage but he committed the worst crime against a person because he could not accept her decision to leave him.

 “Our thoughts are with Ellie’s parents, brother and family who are still trying to understand how a young man they welcomed into their home was capable of taking the life of their beloved daughter.”

 Thomas Griffiths, 18, of Derry Hill, Wiltshire, was today at Bristol Crown Court sentenced to 12 years and six months for the murder of Ellie Gould.